Metrics · CRM Strategy · Sales

 What should you do next?

 Pull a report of your last quarter’s closed deals grouped by lead source, alongside win rate and deal size, not just lead count.
 If the field is too inconsistent to trust, that is the fix to make first — tighten capture at the point leads enter your CRM before drawing any conclusions from the data you already have.
+Reliable source data also makes a natural input to a lead scoring model, where sources that historically close well earn points.

 Keep reading